AlickMitchell/alickmitchell.github.io/content/posts/gre_tunnel_between_cisco_and_linux/index.md

 keywords: ['Cisco', 'Linux', 'Tunneling']
 date: 2024-01-23
 draft: false
+description: "This post walks through setting up a GRE tunnel between an Oracle Linux machine and a Cisco router"
 ---

 Generic Routing Encapsulation(GRE) tunnels are a technology that was developed by Cisco but, is now an open standard through [RFC 2784](https://www.rfc-editor.org/rfc/rfc2784).